alberto0723/DORM/README.md

-  --query_file <path>  Filename of the json file containing the queries --print_rows         Prints the resulting rows --print_counter      Prints the number of rows
+  --query_file <path>  Filename of the json file containing the queries --print_rows         Prints the resulting rows --print_counter      Prints the number of rows --print_estimation   Prints the cost estimation of each query
 ```